Asmod4n/mruby-simplemsgpack/README.md

 unpacked # => ['bye', { a: 'hash', with: [1, 'embedded', 'array'] }]
 ```

-When using `MessagePack.unpack` with a block it returns the number of bytes it
-was able to unpack.
+When using `MessagePack.unpack` with a block and passing it a incomplete packed Message
+it returns the number of bytes it was able to unpack, if it was able to unpack the howl Message it returns self.
 This is helpful if the given data contains an incomplete
 last object and we want to continue unpacking after we have more data.

 ```ruby